Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 Emerging Quality Wines of the Region

 And what’s a good meal without a good drink?
 Languedoc is France’s largest wine-producing region, and while it used to be known more for quantity, the quality has really shot up in recent years.
-You’ll find some fantastic wines here, especially from appellations like Corbières and Minervois.
-I found a small vineyard near Pézenas that produced a red that was just incredible with the cassoulet.
-It’s worth exploring the local vineyards; you might just find your new favorite wine.
-If you’re planning your trip, looking into flight options early can help you save money for all the delicious food and wine you’ll be enjoying.
+You’ll find a lot of fantastic wines here, especially from places like Corbières and Minervois.
+I stumbled on a small vineyard near Pézenas, and it made this red that was honestly incredible with the cassoulet.
+Honestly it is worth poking around the local vineyards a bit, you may just turn up your new favorite wine.
+If you’re planning your trip, it can help to check flight options early, that way you can save a bit of money, for all the tasty food and wine you’ll be sipping and savoring later.

 Languedoc’s culinary scene is deeply connected to its geography.
 The proximity to the Mediterranean influences the seafood, while the agricultural heartland provides the ingredients for its famous meat dishes and wines.
 It’s a region that celebrates its produce with pride.